devops329/devops/instruction/security/security.md

 }
 ```

-You want to make sure that you understand the AWS IAM permissions model so that when you start allocating AWS resources you don't expose anything more than is required for your CI pipelines need.
+You want to make sure that you understand the AWS IAM permissions model so that when you start allocating AWS resources you don't expose anything more than is required for your CI pipeline's needs.

 ### Package security

 Sometimes it is tempting to think that code downloaded from a popular repository is safe to use.
 Unfortunately that is the exact opposite attitude that you should have.
 Popular repositories and packages are high value targets for attackers.
 You should be very careful about what you download and include in your code.
-When you do download code you need to thoroughly review it in order to make sure it only does exactly what you want it to do.
+When you do download code, you need to thoroughly review it in order to make sure it only does exactly what you want it to do.
 You also need to repeat your review every time you update the package to make sure that your assumptions still are valid.

 Most security minded software companies will not allow you to download and use 3rd party software.
 Instead, external software must be downloaded, examined, and vetted by their security team.
 It is then placed in an internal package manager where it can be used internally for your application.